Health and Safety on Placement

 - If you use a laptop for long periods of time, consider augmenting this with a separate full-sized keyboard, mouse and monitor; and

 - Move regularly.
 Ideally, try to give yourself a break about once every half an hour

 - Allowing yourself to get up and use different muscles and reset

 What to do if there is an accident or incident

-You should be clear about the emergency response procedures, but you will also need to report any incidents (no matter how minor) to the Placement Supervisor and the Health WIL team.
+You should be clear about the emergency response procedures, but you will also need to report any incidents (no matter how minor) and advise the Placement Supervisor and Health WIL team.

 Your Safety & Security

 Any threats or incidents that affect your wellbeing in relation to bullying, discrimination, sexual harassment and sexual assault are considered serious and will be managed in accordance with University policy.
 Contact the Health WIL team as soon as possible if you have any concerns.